JonnyBro/beatrun/README.md

     - `Beatrun_QuickturnHandsOnly`: Restrict QuickTurn to the Runner Hands weapon.
 - Other improvements:
   - Small camera punch effect when diving.
-  - SteamID no longer displayed on screen.
+  - SteamID no longer displayed on your screen.

 ### Fixes